 entering the list of saved configurations of inverter efficiency and creating a new configuration.
-Configurations are presented similarly to the measuring configurations, they have their own icon .
-Double-tap on a selected configuration will open it automatically and entering the screen with inverter efficiency settings (Fig. 3.11).
-The button in the menu bar is used for adding new configurations starting of the inrush current (a window is displayed, as shown in Fig. 3.12 with default settings).
+Configurations are presented similarly to the measuring configurations, they have their own icon with inverter efficiency settings (Fig. 3.11).
+The button in the menu bar + is used for adding new configurations starting of the inrush current (a window is displayed, as shown in Fig. 3.12 with default settings).
 Icon is used to edit the chosen configuration.